snototter/viren2d/docs/source/tutorial/draw-primitives.rst

       :alt: Arrows
       :align: center

-This visualization has been created by the following Python code:
+This visualization has been created with the following Python code:

    .. literalinclude:: ../../../examples/rtd_demo_images/primitives.py
       :language: python